KnpLabs/KnpUserBundle/Resources/doc/index.md

 ## Installation

-Installation is a quick (I promise) 7 step process:
+Installation is a quick (I promise!)
+7 step process:

 1. Download FOSUserBundle
 2. Configure the Autoloader